 Financial Aid Information

 This program is able to offer scholarships to students with demonstrated financial need.
-Students are able to apply all their financial aid, including scholarships, and federal and state aid, to the Vatican City semester.
+Students are able to apply all their financial aid, including JCU scholarships, and federal and state aid, to the Vatican City semester.
 Students with employee benefits packages are not eligible to use these benefits for this program.
 Please consult the Office of Financial Aid for your individual situation.